 GAP helps cover the difference between what you owe and what your RV is worth, up to 130 percent of its market value at the time of purchase.
 If something happens to your vehicle, RV GAP can help ensure you’ll be able to pay off your loan in full, even if your insurance payout falls short.

 Not buying GAP leaves you—and your credit—vulnerable to accident and theft.
 Let’s say your RV gets stolen and you end up in the hole.
 What are your options?

 - Best-case scenario: Keep making monthly payments (with nothing to show for it) until your loan is paid off.

 - Not-so-great choice: Wipe out your savings to pay it off right away.

 - Avoid if at all possible: Default on your loan and get a black mark on your credit.

 All of these options will leave you financially worse off.
 RV GAP, on the other hand, allows you to recover from your loss more quickly and move forward with a clean financial slate.

 When you finance your RV with OCCU, you can easily add GAP to your loan, with the option to pay either a one-time fee or roll the cost into your principal loan balance.
 Even if you opted out of GAP at first, you can still add it anytime within the first two years, as long as your vehicle hasn’t been stolen or totaled.

-If you’re applying for an RV loan, or if you’ve financed your RV in the past two years, ask your loan officer about GAP.
+Ask your loan officer about GAP.
 It’s the best way to ensure your ticket to freedom doesn’t leave you burdened with meaningless debt.